hhandika/clicov/README.md

 Terms of use: https://covidtracking.com/license

 ## License:
-The app is under MIT license, meaning you are free to do however you want to the app.
+The app is under<a href='https://github.com/hhandika/clicov/blob/master/LICENSE'>MIT license</a>, meaning you are free to do however you want to the app.
 For the data usages, please refers to the terms of use provided by the data providers.

 ## Contributions
 This project was started as a hobby project.
 We are welcome for anyone to contribute.
 Please, send pull requests on <a href='https://github.com/hhandika/clicov/pulls'>Github</a>.